stevejhiggs/fastify-typescript-skeleton/README.md

 - `pnpm lint:ci` - run prettier and eslint and report issues
 - `pnpm build` - fully build the api as js and output it to the lib directory
 - `pnpm start:production` - run the built app in the lib directory
+- `pnpm setup-commit-hooks` - enables precommit hooks to lint and typecheck

 ### Environment variables